135dragon/EpicGameOfGames/README.md

 # EpicGameOfGames
 An early attempt at a game from scratch

-WASD to move, Arrow Keys to Pan Camera
+W-A-S-D to move, Arrow Keys to Pan Camera
 Left Click to Attack